netcovoiturage/hello-world/_posts/2019-05-14-unix-for-every-day.md

 `nohup ./run-psdb.sh >/dev/null 2>&1 &`

 Hot to clean file
-`truncate -s 0 filename`
+- `truncate -s 0 filename`
-`>filename`
+- `>filename`

 How to copy files by ssh
 scp <source> <destination>

+To copy a file from B to A while logged:
+- `scp username@b:/path/to/file /path/to/destination`
 To copy a file from B to A while logged into B:
-`scp /path/to/file username@a:/path/to/destination`
+- `scp /path/to/file username@a:/path/to/destination`

-To copy a file from B to A while logged
-`scp username@b:/path/to/file /path/to/destination`